ph0rque/SnapAMeal/memory-bank/activeContext.md

 - ✅ **Performance**: Optimized with efficient caching and resource management
 - ✅ **User Experience**: Complete health transformation with imperial units and overflow protection

-**🚀 READY FOR DEPLOYMENT**: The app has been successfully transformed from a Snapchat clone into a comprehensive AI-powered health & fitness social platform with polished UI, imperial units, and simplified user options.
-All overflow issues resolved and production-ready for immediate deployment.
+**🚀 READY FOR ADVANCED DEPLOYMENT**: The app has been successfully transformed into a comprehensive AI-powered health & fitness social platform with complete hyper-personalization capabilities.
+All phases implemented including proactive AI coaching, goal-driven journeys, social AI features, personalized reviews, and robust user preference controls.
+Production-ready for enterprise deployment with advanced AI capabilities.